ufal/nametag3/README.md

 corpus.
 It will do so when provided the parameters `--train_data`.
 Optionally, `--dev_data` and training hyperparameters can be provided.

-The input data file format is a vertical file, one token and its label per line, separated by a tabulator; sentences delimited by newlines (such as a first and fourth column in a well-known CoNLL-2003 IOB shared task corpus).
-An example of such input file can be found in `nametag3.py` and in `examples`.
+The input data file format is a vertical file, one token and its label(s) per
+line: labels separated by a `|`, columns separated by a tabulator; sentences delimited by newlines (such as the first and the fourth column in the well-known CoNLL-2003 shared task).
+Input examples can be found in `nametag3.py` and in `examples`.

 Example usage of multilingual traning for flat NER with a softmax classification
 head: